tegandbiscuits/lets-learn-rails-talk/use-rails.md

 # Creating a Controller <!-- .element: class="r-fit-text" -->

 Note:
-* We've got this model, but now we need to actually do something with it.
+* We've got this model, but now we need to actually do something with it
-* That will be the controller's job.
+* That will be the controller's job
-* We could use a generator, but to we're going to do this manually to explain things along the way
+* We could use a generator to scaffold things, but to we're going to do this one manually

 <!-- TODO: should I give a sentence for what a controller is? -->